syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 ## BackgroundImage

-The [`Image`] property is used to customize the height, width, image source and aspect for the image of SfChip.
+The [`BackgroundImage`] property is used to customize the aspect for the image of SfChip.

 {% tabs %}